TheWeirdDev/BingeWatch/Readme.md

 <h1 align="center">
     📺 BingeWatch
 </h1>
-<h4 align="center">BingeWatch is a Linux Gtk app that helps you organize and watch your movies and tv shows.</h4>
+<h3 align="center">BingeWatch is a Linux Gtk app that helps you organize and watch your movies and tv shows.</h3>

 <p align="center">
   <img alt="bingewatch_screenshot" src="screenshot.png">
 </p>

+### ⚠️ This project is still under development ⚠️

 # 🛠 Build